Skip to content

 6. Decision Rules: Workflow, Single-Agent, or Multi-Agent

-Mostly known path workflow It is cheaper to operate, easier to test, and easier to explain.
+Use it when the path is mostly known in advance, transitions are easy to describe, and repeatability matters more than flexible reasoning.
+It is cheaper to operate, easier to test, and easier to explain.

-Constrained choice of next step or tool single-agent loop It adds flexibility without an early complexity explosion.
+Use it when the system needs a constrained choice of next step or tool inside a narrow boundary.
+It adds flexibility without an early complexity explosion while keeping one owner accountable for the run.

 There is one more practical rule: